Harriet Harris (academic)

 Harriet Anne Harris (born 1968) is an English theologian and Anglican priest.
-As a theologian, she is best known for her 1998 monograph Fundamentalism and Evangelicals.
-Since 2010, she has been university chaplain and head of the multifaith chaplaincy service at the University of Edinburgh.
-In 2026, she will become the principal of Ripon College Cuddesdon, a Church of England theological college.
+As a theologian, her 1998 monograph Fundamentalism and Evangelicals received multiple reviews.
+Since January 2026, she has been the principal of Ripon College Cuddesdon, a Church of England theological college.
+Before that, from 2010 to 2025, she was university chaplain and head of the multifaith chaplaincy service at the University of Edinburgh.

 Early life and education

 Harris was born in 1968.
 She studied at Oriel College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1990.
 She holds a Doctor of Philosophy (DPhil) degree from the University of Oxford.
 She undertook training for holy orders at St Stephen's House, Oxford.

 Ordained ministry

 Harris was ordained in the Church of England as a deacon in 2000 and as a priest in 2001.
 She began her ministry in the Diocese of Oxford as assistant curate at the University Church of St Mary the Virgin in Oxford.
 She was also chaplain to Wadham College, Oxford, leaving her parish ministry to become the full-time chaplain in 2006.

 She was appointed university chaplain at the University of Edinburgh in 2010.
 From 2010 to 2012, she additionally served as a non-stipendiary minister of St Mary's Cathedral, Edinburgh, the cathedral of the Scottish Episcopal Church's Diocese of Edinburgh.
 During her tenure as university chaplain, she increased the chaplaincy staff from three and half to nine and appointed more than 40 honorary chaplains and listeners, including the appointment of chaplains to serve the Daoist, humanist and pagan traditions as well as those who promote mindfulness and serve LGBTQ persons.
 For her service to multifaith education and community cohesion, she was appointed Member of the Order of the British Empire (MBE) in the 2017 New Year Honours, and elected a Fellow of the Royal Society of Edinburgh (FRSE) in 2022.

 While at Edinburgh, she served as a priest in the Scottish Episcopal Church (SEC).
 As convenor of the SEC's Doctrine Committee, she produced a paper on marriage for the SEC's 2015 General Synod that paved the way for the church's 2017 vote to authorize same-sex marriages.